The Kane Chronicles: The Son of Sobek

 The first ever Percy Jackson-Carter Kane crossover story was included in the back of the paperback edition of The Serpent's Shadow, published May 7, 2013, and became available as an e-single/audio purchase June 18, 2013.
 It was later published as part of a collection entitled Demigods & Magicians, released in 2016.

 The story is told in first-person by Carter Kane and set on Long Island's south shore, in the vicinity of Moriches Bay.
 Carter and Percy Jackson find themselves hunting the same giant magical crocodile, and Carter is saved by Percy.
 Although wary of each other, they team up to fight the crocodile, which turns out to be a petsuchos, an ordinary crocodile turned to giant size and invested with the power of the Egyptian crocodile god Sobek by a magical charm.
 Together, they remove the charm and stop the crocodile from terrorizing the suburban neighborhood, then, after briefly introducing themselves, go their separate ways.
+However, Carter does leave Percy a special way of contacting him.